Cruachan (band): History

-John Fay announced his departure from Cruachan on 24 June 2016.
-This marks his second departure from Cruachan, he left Cruachan after the Folk-Lore album and appeared on albums Pagan and The Morrigan's Call in a guest musician capacity.
+John Fay announced his second departure from Cruachan on 24 June 2016.
+He left after Folk-Lore and appeared on Pagan and The Morrigan's Call as a guest.

-On 27 April 2018, Cruachan released their eighth studio album titled Nine Years of Blood, a concept album about the Nine Years' War.
-It was the third and final album of the so-called "Blood Trilogy".
-This would be the last album to feature bassist Eric Fletcher who departed the band in September 2018.
-He was replaced by Rustam Shakirzianov.
+On 27 April 2018, Cruachan released their eighth studio album, Nine Years of Blood, a concept album about the Nine Years' War.
+It was the third and final album of the "Blood Trilogy".
+This was bassist Eric Fletcher's last album with the band.
+He left in September 2018 Rustam Shakirzianov replaced him.

-The year of 2020 had seen the band experience some notable line-up changes.
-On 14 January, Cruachan announced that bassist Rustam had departed the band following their performance on 70000 Tons of Metal earlier that month.
-On 10 February 2020, Cruachan announced that former drummer Joe Farrell would be rejoining the band as Rustam's replacement on bass.
-On 8 July, the band announced that drummer Mauro Frison was departing the band but not before he would contribute drums to the band's then upcoming single titled "The Hawthorn".
-It was announced later the same month on the 28 July that fiddle player John Ryan and Guitarist Kieran Ball would both be departing the band.
-During this period, Fay recruited Tom Woodlock on drums, Audrey Trainor on violin and Dave Quinn on guitar.
+On 14 January 2020, Shakirzianov hdeparted the band following their performance on 70000 Tons of Metal earlier that month.
+On 10 February 2020, former drummer Joe Farrell rejoined the band as Shakirzianov's replacement.
+On 8 July, drummer Mauro Frison departed the band, though not before playing on the single "The Hawthorn".
+It was announced on 28 July that fiddle player John Ryan and guitarist Kieran Ball would leave the band.
+During this period, Fay recruited drummer Tom Woodlock, Audrey Trainor on violin and Dave Quinn on guitar.

-In early 2020, Cruachan left Trollzorn Records and signed a multi-album deal with Sweden's largest rock label - Despotz Records.
-As mentioned, "The Hawthorn" single was released in 2020 and the ninth studio album is slated for a late 2022 release.
+In early 2020, Cruachan left Trollzorn Records and signed a multi-album deal with Despotz Records.
+Their ninth studio album was slated for a late 2022 release.

-On 1 October 2022, Cruachan announced that they had submitted a song for consideration for participation in the Eurovision Song Contest 2023 for Ireland.
-However, the band was not listed amongst the final 6 shortlisted entries to compete in the Irish selection.
-In late 2023, the band announced that they had submitted a new song for the chance to represent Ireland in the Eurovision Song Contest 2024.
+On 1 October 2022, Cruachan submitted a song to the Eurovision Song Contest 2023 for Ireland.
+The band was not amongst the final six shortlisted entries to compete in the Irish selection.
+In late 2023, the band submitted another song to represent Ireland in the Eurovision Song Contest 2024.

 On 17 January 2023, the band announced that their ninth studio album, The Living and the Dead, would be released on 24 March 2023.